alekseev23/VideoColorSearchClientPHP/README.md

 ```
 ### English

-If we want to get information about the video in English
+If you want to get information about the video in English.

 ```PHP
 $obj = $search->get($img);